iamadai/DataAugumentationForTextToSpeech/README.md

 4. Train AM/Vocoder model.

-  -For single speaker AM models, you should update single speaker model into multi speaker model, then use the augumented data train a 10 speakers model, -For multi speaker AM models, the speaker count is 10 times larger.
+  -For single speaker AM models, you should update single speaker model into multi speaker model, then use the augumented data train a 10 speakers model

+  -For multi speaker AM models, the speaker count is 10 times larger

-  -For Vocoder, you can merge all data together to train a Universal Vocoder.
+  -For Vocoder, you can merge all data together to train a Universal Vocoder

 # Others